chef/win32-certstore/README.md

     //your code should be here!
 end
 ```

 or

 ```
 store = Win32::Certstore.open("Root")
 ```

 ### Add certificate

-This method add new certificate in a open certificate store.
+This method adds a new certificate to an open certificate store.

 ```
 Input   - Certificate Object (OpenSSL::X509)
 Return  - True/False
 ```

-**Notes: The new certificate should be converted in OpenSSL::X509**
+**Notes: The certificate must be passed as an `OpenSSL::X509` object.**

 ```
 raw = File.read "C:\GlobalSignRootCA.pem"